cfitz/america/README.md

  ## OR
  search = America.search({ "sourceResource.description" => "perplexed" } )
- search.results # queries are lazy, so it does not execute until you ask...
+ results = search.results # queries are lazy, so it does not execute until you ask... result = results.first results.title
 </pre>

 which translate into: